CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

 1. From [[#8]], half-amplitude of the radial velocity anomaly is $v_{*,r} \propto M_*^{-2/3}$ so if the star is smaller, radial velocity anomaly is larger.
 2. The "habitable zone" is closer to the star than for Sun-Like stars (Sun is G2V star), since the luminosity is lower.
 For M-dwarfs this zone is at about $0.1\,\pu{AU}$.
 Since both radial velocity and transit methods are biased toward stars in close orbits, we expect M-dwarfs to be promising candidates to find habitable-zone planets.
-3. They are the most common type of star in the Milky Way.
+3. They are the most common type of star in the Milky Way (~75% of all stars in MW).

 **Why arent they likely to be habitable?**
 M-dwarfs have a lot of stellar activity -- flares and strong magnetic fields, so nearby planets can lose atmospheres and can be dangerous to life.